yenxuan1381/personal-tutoring-system/README.md

 ID: 20050927
 Password: 1234

-The privilages for each role is described as follow:

 The system operates as follow:
 1. User logs in as administrator and uploads a .csv file containing all the student's data.